April Amey- Advisory Board Member

 Sutton was an activist in the anti-apartheid movement in Minneapolis, and more recently, in Los Angeles, in the local and statewide coalition work to stop prison and jail expansion.
 She came to LA to support a friend who was locked up for eight years in the women’s prison in Chowchilla, CA. Sutton designed Collective REMAKE in the MA in Urban Sustainability program at Antioch University Los Angeles; and now works full-time to move Collective REMAKE forward through cooperative education and development programs, the implementation of democratic participatory practices, and diverse fundraising efforts.
 Sutton has over 18 years experience in non-profit management, development, and programming.
 She is also a graphic designer, and print production artist.
 Sutton is currently a PhD student in the Graduate School for Leadership and Change at Antioch University.

-Bryant Mangum (Sight Zilla), Board Member
+Bryant Mangum (Sight Zilla), Advisory Board Member

 Sight is a Los Angeles artist, activist, healer, and father.
 He did eight years on a thirty-year sentence for the crime of doing graffiti.
 He uses art to engage adult youth to participate in collective healing practices.
 In the last few years, Bryant has successfully implemented, art workshops, mural installation, and community art engagement through the Trauma Prevention Initiative (TPI) project run by the Los Angeles County Department of Public Health, and funded by the Los Angeles County Arts Commission.
 He supports Collective REMAKE’s cooperative education workshops as a facilitator and is interested in co-developing an art cooperative and healing arts programs.